 The Institute mourns the loss of Associate Professor Dr. Viviane Labrie, who unexpectedly passed away August 21.

 Dr. Labrie was an imaginative, creative scientist.
-Her ability to look at the world through different lenses allowed her to see things in a new ways, and ultimately revealed groundbreaking insights with the potential to change lives.
+Her ability to look at the world through different lenses allowed her to see things in new ways, and ultimately revealed groundbreaking insights with the potential to change lives.

 “Viviane was an incredibly talented and creative scientist who quickly established herself as a leading researcher in neuroscience.
 Possessed with an extraordinary intellect and an adventurous spirit, Viviane explored new ideas and experiences with relish.
 Her enthusiasm was contagious, and she easily engaged others in her excitement.